-It is one of the liquidity ratios calculated to manage or control liquidity position of a company.
-At the outset, the point of thinking is that why do we need to manage liquidity position.
-Essentially, the liquidity of a company refers to its ability to honor its creditors or other vendors.
-Now, liquidity position just assumes a position similar to a scale with a cost of funds on one end and risk of bankruptcy on the other end.
-If we keep lower than required funds, probability of dishonoring our dues is too high.
+The current ratio is also known as the working capital ratio.
+It is one of the liquidity ratios calculated to manage or control a company’s liquidity position.
+At the outset, the point of thinking is why we need to manage liquidity positions.
+Essentially, a company’s liquidity refers to its ability to honor its creditors or other vendors.
+Now, liquidity position assumes a position similar to a scale with a cost of funds on one end and risk of bankruptcy on the other.
+If we keep lower than the required funds, the probability of dishonoring our dues is too high.
 On the contrary, if we keep abundant funds, the cost of funds (in the form of interest cost) would reduce the profits.
-So, a balanced situation is very much desirable as far as liquidity is concerned.
+So, a balanced situation is desirable as far as liquidity is concerned.

 Current Ratio = Current Assets / Current Liabilities

 It includes all those items which are either cash or can be converted into cash in a short while.
 Generally, this period is of one year.
 Although the following list cannot be comprehensive we have tried to cover most of them.
 Current Assets include the following items:

 The same is the case with current liabilities.
 Current liabilities are those liabilities that are payable in a year’s time.
 Current Liabilities include the following items:

 - Short-Term Loans and Advances

 - Bank Overdraft / Cash Credit